Potency regulators are a group of medicines that includes a variety of drugs used to treat erectile dysfunction.

 - severe somatic pathology, when sexual activity is contraindicated (in particular, acute myocardial infarction within previous 90 days, unstable cardiac angina or cardiac angina occurring during sexual intercourse, cardiac insufficiency of 2nd and higher NYHA class, appeared during previous 6 months, uncontrolled cardiac arrhythmia, hypotension, uncontrolled arterial hypertension, blood stroke, during previous 6 months).

-It is not recommended to use these drugs at patients with mental and intelligence disorders.
+It is not recommended to use these drugs at patients with mental and intellectual disorders.
 PDE-5 inhibitors and yohimbine are contraindicated at severe renal and hepatic insufficiency.
-Furthermore, PDE-5 inhibitors are contraindicated while receiving NO donators, including nitrates (increased antihypertensive and antiplatelet action) and beta-adrenergic blocking agents (possible hypotension), at pigmentary retinal dystrophy.
-They should be used with caution at patients with aortic stenosis or hypertrophic cardiomyopathy of obstructive type, in presence of severe arterial and orthostatic hypotension.
-Yohimbine is contraindicated while receiving adrenoceptor agonist, at predisposition to tachycardia.
+Furthermore, PDE-5 inhibitors are contraindicated while receiving NO donators, including nitrates (increased antihypertensive and antiplatelet action) and beta-adrenergic blocking agents (possible hypotension), with pigmentary retinal dystrophy.
+They should be used with caution in patients with aortic stenosis or hypertrophic cardiomyopathy of obstructive type, in presence of severe arterial and orthostatic hypotension.
+Yohimbine is contraindicated while receiving adrenoceptor agonist, at a predisposition to tachycardia.
 Limitations to its use are stomach and duodenal ulcer in anamnesis and present mental disorders.
 Alprostadil is contraindicated at venous thrombosis and increased blood viscosity.

 Testosterone is a natural biologically active androgen.
 Its preparations are used for substitution therapy.
 There are both injection and oral forms.
 Indication for use is erectile dysfunction caused by hypogonadism.